L-157/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that shows absolute file path of current working directory
+script to list content of current working directory